ellaism/ellaism.org/comparison.md

 reaches 1 per block.

 The Ubiq development team is run by donations.
 This fact, combined with that it is advertised being no pre-mine, attracts some developers.
+Ubiq also has the unique *Flux Difficulty Algorithm*.

 ## Pirl